chetanbg1/cbgwork1/README.md

   		simultaneously
   		CopyOnWriteArrayList
     		CopyOnWriteArraySet
+ConcurrentSkipListMap is a concurrent, sorted, and navigable implementation of the Map interface.
+It is part of the java.util.concurrent package and is implemented using a skip list data structure.

+✅ Key Characteristics
+Feature   			Description
+Thread-safe			Yes – supports concurrent access without locking the entire map Sorted (Natural Order)		Yes – maintains keys in ascending order Implements			ConcurrentNavigableMap<K,V>
+Allows nulls			❌ No – neither null keys nor null values Performance			Fast non-blocking reads and writes with expected log(n) time for most operations Use Case			When you need a concurrent sorted map, e.g., priority queues, caches, or time-based data structures

 we only use wrapper classes in collection framework as it can only hold objects and not the primitive type, wrapper class allows primitive values to be treated as objects, enabling then to stroe and manage

 An LRU (Least Recently Used) Cache is a data structure that removes the least recently used item when it reaches its capacity limit — it's commonly used in memory/caching systems.